 When the FDA released its guidance document Applying Human Factors and Usability Engineering to Medical Devices in 2016, the intent was to provide a clear picture of the human factors and usability methods that medical device manufacturers should implement into their product development processes.
-A few of the guidelines that are explicitly stated include:
+A few of the guidelines include:

 - The manufacturer should conduct a simulated-use validation usability study

 - Validation testing should evaluate all of the device’s critical tasks

 - Studies should include a minimum of 15 users per user group

 - The results of validation testing should demonstrate that intended users can use the device safely and effectively

 Although the Guidance intends to provide clarity, there are often a number of questions that arise when a manufacturer attempts to implement them into practice.
 Consequently, Research Collective is routinely asked a variety of clarifying questions, such as: